-Patrick Tomberger is a senior postdoc researcher at the University of Innsbruck, Austria.
-Before he joined the WTI, he worked as a predoc researcher at the University of Linz from 2010 to 2015 where he obtained a PhD in Economics.
-Thereafter, he spent worked as a postdoc researcher at the World Trade Institute of the University of Bern, Switzerland.
+Patrick Tomberger is a postdoc researcher at the University of Innsbruck, Austria.
+Before that he worked as a predoc researcher at the University of Linz from 2010 to 2015 where he obtained a PhD in Economics.
+Thereafter, he joined the World Trade Institute of the University of Bern, Switzerland, as a postdoc researcher from 2015 to 2022.
 He also holds Master degrees in Political Economy and Political Science from the University of Innsbruck.
 He also worked as consultant for the World Bank and the OECD and has been part of projects funded by the European Union and the Swiss National Science Foundation.
 His main research interests are international trade, global value chains, input-output analysis and environmental economics.
-In those fields he published in international peerreviewed journals such as Applied Economics, The World Economy, Ecological Economics, Economics Letter, Empirical Economics, and Environmental and Resource Economics.
+In those fields he published in international peer-reviewed journals such as Applied Economics, and Environmental and Resource Economics.